openzfs/zfs/module/os/windows/README.md

 * reboot Target VM

-On the Host VM, continue the guide to configure Visual Studio 2017.
+On the Host VM, continue the guide to configure Visual Studio.

-* Load Visual Studio 2017, there is no need to load the project yet.
+* Load Visual Studio, there is no need to load the project yet.
 * Menu > Driver > Test > Configure Devices
 * Click "Add New Device"
 * In "Display name:" enter "Target"